Derrima stellata

 Derrima stellata, the pink star moth, is a species of moth of the family Noctuidae.
-It is found from southern Maine to Florida, west to Missouri and Texas.
+It is found from in the eastern United States from southern Maine to Florida, west to Missouri and Texas in maritime sand dunes and heathland.

+Description

 The wingspan is 21–30 mm.
 Adults are on wing from April to May and from July to August.
 There are two generations per year.

+Conservation

 It is listed as a species of special concern in Connecticut.
+It is also considered endangered in New York and Virginia, as well as vulnerable in Massachusetts.

+Ecology

+For many years, according to David L. Wagner, "the Holy Grail for moth life histories in the East Coast was the pink star moth."
+In 2024, however, Caterpillar Lab intern Logan Dieck discovered a small caterpillar apparently feeding on seeds of a dead pinweed plant in southern NH.
+By collecting more caterpillars and overwintering their pupae, caterpillar expert Sam Jaffe confirmed that these were larvae of the pink star moth.